GyanGhoda/ReversiJava/README.txt

+## Extra credit:

+### Strategies (`src/cs3500/reversi/strategies`)
+- `AvoidCellsNextToCorner`: Strategy that avoids cells next to the corner and breaks ties by choosing the uppermost-leftmost move.
+- `CaptureCellsInCorner`: Strategy that only focuses on capturing cells in the corner.
+- `CaptureMostPieces`: Strategy that captures the most pieces and breaks ties by choosing the uppermost-leftmost move.
+- `MinimizeNextOpponentMove`: Strategy that minimizes the effectiveness of opponents future moves.
+- `ReversiStrategy`: Interface representing a strategy for playing Reversi.
+- `TryTwoStrategies`: Chains strategies together to form strategies of varying sophistication.

+## Changes for Part 2 from initial design:

+### Model (`src/cs3500/reversi/model`)
+- 'ReversiModel': Added four new observation methods to the interface: 'getBoardSize', 'doesCurrentPlayerHaveValidMovesPosn', 'doesCurrentPlayerHaveValidMoves', and 'getBoardCopy'.

+### Controller (`src/cs3500/reversi/controller`)
+- 'GamePlayer': Overrode 'equals' method to compare the player type only.
+Overrode hashCode as well.

+No other changes were made to the initial design.
+All other changes involved adding new classes, interfaces, and packages as per the assignment instructions.
+The details of those can be viewed below in the Key Components and Subcomponents section.

 ## Overview

 This codebase implements a Reversi (Othello) game following the Model-View-Controller (MVC) architecture.
 The game logic, user interaction, and textual representation are separated into distinct components to promote modularity and ease of maintenance.